Svalentinow/Machine-learning-classwork/README.md

 This is my machine learning course materials with Professor [Hunter Johnson](https://www.linkedin.com/in/hunter-johnson-5114488/) in fall 2022.
 There is alot to this repo but **everything you should know is in [_GradedAssignments_](GradedAssignments) folder**.

 There you will see my work done(jupyter notebooks) for each assignment as well as my projects and exams.
 You will also find **grade.txt** in each work, where professor Johnson provided feedback for me.
-Except for assigment 1 where his grade is within my notebook.
+Except for assignment 1 where his grade is within my notebook.

 Feel free to explore!